Phyllodes tumor

-Signs and Symptoms
+Signs and symptoms

 Phyllodes tumors typically present as a firm, mobile, and palpable mass that is painless in nature.
 On physical examination, the mass can demonstrate a smooth or nodular texture depending on its size.
 In addition, larger masses can stretch the overlying breast tissue leading to nipple retraction, chest wall fixation, and in advanced cases, ulceration from pressure necrosis.

-Phyllodes tumors can grow to a variety of sizes, ranging from 0.8 to 40 cm, with the average tumor growing to between 4 to 8 cm.
+Phyllodes tumors can grow to a variety of sizes, ranging from 0.8 to 40 cm, with the average tumor growing to between 4 and 8 cm.
 Their growth can be slow, rapid, or demonstrate alternating growth patterns.
-A notable feature however is that their growth rarely regresses, a distinguishing feature from fibroadenomas which tend to change in size based on a female's menstrual cycle.
+A notable feature, however, is that their growth rarely regresses, a distinguishing feature from fibroadenomas which tend to change in size based on a female's menstrual cycle.

 Causes

 Experts are unsure of the exact etiology of phyllodes tumors.
-Genetically, phyllodes tumors have shown to have a higher incidence with conditions such as Li-Fraumeni syndrome and BRCA1 / BRCA2 mutations.
+Genetically, phyllodes tumors have shown to have a higher incidence with conditions such as Li-Fraumeni syndrome and BRCA1/BRCA2 mutations.
 In addition, males with a history of gynecomastia have shown an increased incidence of developing a phyllodes tumor.

 Mechanism

 The pathogenesis behind the development of a phyllodes tumor is not well-defined.
 Some theories suggest a genetic cause while other literature supports the involvement of hormone and growth factor receptors, cell signal transduction pathways, and cell cycle markers.
-Certain receptors include estrogen / progesterone, glucocorticoid, and HER2.
-The most well-studied cell signal transduction pathway includes the Wnt pathway, which is a highly-conserved genetic pathway between species.
-In the Wnt pathway, gene transcription via B-catenin is a highly-regulated process by proteins including, but not limited to, c-myc, c-jun, Fra, and cyclin D1.
+Certain receptors include estrogen/progesterone, glucocorticoid, and HER2.
+The most well-studied cell signal transduction pathway includes the Wnt pathway, which is a highly conserved genetic pathway between species.
+In the Wnt pathway, gene transcription via B-catenin is a highly regulated process by proteins including, but not limited to, c-myc, c-jun, Fra, and cyclin D1.
 Mutation of any these proteins can lead to the un-regulated, rapid growth characteristic of phyllodes tumors.

 In addition, vascular factors promoting angiogenesis have been shown to further promote growth of these breast masses.
 These proteins include vascular endothelial growth factor (VEGF), Hypoxia-inducible factor-1a, Platelet-derived growth factor, endothelin-1, and nitrogen oxide synthase.
 The increased expression of these angiogenic factors reflects the increased angiogenesis seen in higher grade phyllodes tumors.

-Genes that have been associated with an higher incidence of phyllodes tumors include Mediator Complex Subunit 12 (MED12) exon 2, Telomerase Reverse Transcriptase (TERT) promoter, and Retinoic Acid Receptor Alpha (RARA); important genes for regulating DNA synthesis.
+Genes that have been associated with a higher incidence of phyllodes tumors include Mediator Complex Subunit 12 (MED12) exon 2, Telomerase Reverse Transcriptase (TERT) promoter, and Retinoic Acid Receptor Alpha (RARA); important genes for regulating DNA synthesis.

 The current theory behind the development of phyllodes tumors involves the interaction between each of these pathways to some degree and how they alter the normal interaction of the breast epithelial-stromal tissue.